-For both the DCM and the DPM an appropriate qualification is required (e.g. certified data protection officer).
-Beside the data protection right specific qualification a good know how of the MIC process s is needed.
-DCM and DPM have - in cooperation with the MIC academy team - to take care for the preservation of the required knowledge.
+For both the DPC and the DPM an appropriate qualification is required (e.g. certified data protection officer).
+Beside the data protection right specific qualification a good know how of the MIC processes is needed.
+DPC and DPM have - in cooperation with the MIC academy team - to take care for the preservation of the required knowledge.
 The MIC Management provides the necessary resources therefore.